 This brand is also a leading producer of power tools in the American hardware store.
 This 4.6-pound corded electric jigsaw is one of their many impressive power tools.

 Finally, this 5.0 amp variable speed motor jigsaw has a slot where you can attach a vacuum hose.
-Our experts find that this helps you to keep things tidy in the workshop.
+I’ve always found this addition incredibly useful, keeping my workspace neat and tidy.

 - Blade clamp accepts t-shank blade and u-shank blade types